Works requiring building control approvals

 - Use the Planning Portal Interactive House tool to help determine exactly what work requires building regulations approval.

-- For technical advice and guidance, contact Building Control Services by calling 01895 558170 or writing to:
+- For technical advise and guidance, contact our Building Control Services by emailing email@example.com or writing to:

 You may also need to obtain planning permission for your project, which is entirely separate from the process of seeking building regulations approval.
 Planning permission relates to the proposed work and the effect it will have on neighbouring properties and the general environment.